 Pahranagat National Wildlife Refuge Visitors Center

-After nearly six years of planning and research by the Nuwuvi (Southern Paiute) Nation (comprised of 7 tribes), the U.S. Fish and Wildlife Service, and local stakeholders, a new visitors center at Pahranagat National Wildlife Refuge was opened in 2015.
+After many years of planning and research by the Nuwuvi (Southern Paiute) Nation (comprised of 7 tribes), the U.S. Fish and Wildlife Service, and local stakeholders inaugurated a new visitors center at Pahranagat National Wildlife Refuge in 2015.
 Interpretive signs, exhibits and trails were developed in a collaborative process that was facilitated by The Mountain Institute and Portland State University.
 This project created ways for all partners to work together, allowing a diversity of perspectives to be expressed in the design and construction process.